Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 — Norbert Hankin, Environmental Protection Agency, Center for Science and Risk Assessment, Radiation Protection Division

-Why did the Court focus on children’s vulnerability?
+Why did the court focus on children’s vulnerability?

-“Children are disproportionately affected by environmental exposures, including cell phone radiation” and “current FCC standards do not account for the unique vulnerability and use patterns specific to pregnant women and children.
+The American Academy of Pediatrics (AAP) submitted multiple letters urging the FCC to reassess its limits to reflect modern device use and to protect pregnant women and children, stating, “Children are disproportionately affected by environmental exposures, including cell phone radiation” and “current FCC standards do not account for the unique vulnerability and use patterns specific to pregnant women and children.
 It is essential that any new standard for cell phones or other wireless devices be based on protecting the youngest and most vulnerable populations to ensure they are safeguarded throughout their lifetimes.”

-The FCC also sent appeals from public health groups and hundreds of scientists who signed the EMF Scientists Appeal and European Union 5G Appeal, as well as resolutions from medical associations worldwide calling for risk reduction measures, especially for children.
+The FCC was also sent appeals from public health groups and hundreds of scientists who signed the EMF Scientists Appeal and European Union 5G Appeal, as well as resolutions from medical associations worldwide calling for risk reduction measures, especially for children.

 However, the FCC dismissed their letters and appeals without explanation.